Europe e-invoicing deadlines in 2026: Germany, France, Belgium and ViDA

 Prefer a hybrid PDF + XML flow?
 Convert PDF to ZUGFeRD / Factur-X →

-Belgium: Mandatory Since January 1, 2026
+Belgium: mandatory since January 1, 2026

 Belgium is no longer planning e-invoicing.
 It is already in the mandatory phase.
 For most domestic B2B transactions between VAT-registered businesses, the expectation is a structured electronic invoice, typically aligned with Peppol BIS Billing 3.0.
 In practice, that means a plain PDF sent by email does not meet the same compliance objective as a structured invoice that can be processed automatically.